milanify/milan-frontend-engineering/README.md

 I bring a systems-oriented mindset shaped by my background in engineering and computer science, with a strong focus on performance, usability, and maintainability.
 I think deeply about how software behaves across environments and how small details impact the overall user experience.

 I approach frontend engineering with a human-first mindset shaped by broad exposure to different environments and perspectives, which informs how I think about usability, accessibility, and design patterns at scale.
 I pay close attention to responsiveness and interaction details, because those are what build trust and make products feel reliable over time.
 At the same time, I have a strong appreciation for aesthetics—drawing from interests in fashion, art, photography, and visual composition—which shows up in how I think about balance, clarity, and polish in UI/UX.
-More fundamentally, I’m interested in systems and how complexity emerges, whether in software, mathematics, or broader conceptual frameworks, and I tend to approach problems from first principles with an emphasis on simplicity and coherence..
+More fundamentally, I’m interested in systems and how complexity emerges, whether in software, mathematics, or broader conceptual frameworks, and I tend to approach problems from first principles with an emphasis on simplicity and coherence.
 [One of my favorite Wikipedia articles is about mathematical beauty.](https://en.wikipedia.org/wiki/Mathematical_beauty)

 I’m particularly interested in the evolution of interfaces alongside AI, and in building products that make powerful systems feel natural and accessible to users.